marekzajac97/bf2-blender/docs/README.md

 - **Alpha Mode** - either `None`, `Alpha Test` (cheap, one-bit alpha), `Alpha Blend` (expensive, may increase overdraw)
 - **Shader** - name of the shader for drawing the material.
 - **Technique** - name that describes the shader permutation (a set of shader features) to use.
-- **Animated UVs** - UV coordinates for BundledMeshes can be animated, BF2 uses this to fake tank track movement or wheel rotation (although you can also make the wheels separate objects and have the whole geometry part rotate instead).
+- **Animated UVs** - UV (texture) coordinates for BundledMeshes can be animated, BF2 uses this to fake tank track movement or wheel rotation (although you can also make the wheels separate objects and have the whole geometry part rotate instead).
 Each vertex must be assigned to a different UV matrix depending on whether it belongs to a tank track, wheel face or wheel outer rim and left/right side of the vehicle (total of 6 combinations) so it gets transformed correctly.

+## Texturing in BF2

+### StaticMesh
+StaticMesh materials in BF2 are designed to use texture atlases (multiple generic textures composed into one image file) which are reused between different objects to reduce the memory load.
+They use a set of the following texture layers:
+- Base: a very basic uniform colour texture.
+- Detail: contains surface details and patterns like wood or bricks (gets multiplied with the Base texture).
+- Dirt: used for adding dirt, stains or ambient occlusion (gets multiplied with the Base and Detail textures)
+- Crack: used for adding cracks or other decals (gets overlayed on top of the Base, Detail and Dirt textures)
+- NDetail: Normal map for the Detail texture.
+- NCrack: Normal map for the Crack texture.

+Only some combinations of the above texture layers are valid.

+### BundledMesh/SkinnedMesh
+BundledMesh and SkinnedMesh materials use two texture maps: diffuse and normal.
+BundledMesh may use an extra "wreck" texture map which gets multiplied with the diffuse texture when a vehicle gets destroyed.
+BundledMesh materials use a grayscale roughness map which is saved in the alpha channel of the diffuse texture (when alpha mode is set to `None`) or the normal map texture (when alpha mode is set to `Alpha Blend` or `Alpha Test`).
+In the latter case the alpha channel of the diffuse texture is then used to map opacity.
+SkinnedMesh materials always have the roughness map in the normal map's alpha channel.
+SkinnedMesh materials may use either tangent space or object space normal maps with the latter one being more common, the engine differentiates them by `_b` or `_os` suffix.

 # Initial setup
 After installation, set up your `BF2 mod directory` (`Edit -> Preferences -> Add-ons -> BF2 Tools -> Preferences`) (optional but needed to load textures) Then you can use the `BF2` submenu in the `File -> Import/Export` or drag-and-drop any supported BF2 file.